Disjointness for measurably distal group actions and applications

 \paragraph{Structure of the paper:} In \cref{sec:prelims} we review basic results and facts regarding Kronecker factors and distal systems, which are needed in the subsequent sections.
 In \cref{sec:samequasidisjoint} we discuss Berg's notion of quasi-disjointness for $\Z$ systems in more detail and give a proof of \cref{thm_samequasidisjoint}.
 In \cref{sec:distalSystems} we provide a proof of \cref{thm:main-result} by showing that quasi-disjointness lifts through group-extensions, is preserved by passing to factors and is preserved under taking inverse limits.
 Sections \ref{sec:wienerWintner} and \ref{sec:multicorrelations} contain numerous applications of our main results to questions about pointwise convergence in ergodic theory and to the theory of multiple recurrence, including proofs of Theorems \ref{thm:product-system-orthogonality} and \ref{thm:mrww-1}.
 Finally, in \cref{sec:open-Q} we formulate some natural open questions.

 \paragraph{Acknowledgements:} We would like to thank Vitaly Bergelson for helpful comments on an early version of the paper, Eli Glasner for fruitful discussions on disjointness of measurably distal systems, and Pavel Zorin-Kranich for useful remarks on Wiener--Wintner results.
+We would like to thank the referee for suggesting improvements to the readability of the paper.
+We would also like to thank the referee of an earlier version of this paper for pointing out errors in the statements of Theorems~\ref{thm:3.4second} and \ref{thm:3.4second-star} in light of work by Liang and Qiu, which have since been corrected.
 The first author was supported by the NSF grant DMS-1700147.
 The third author gratefully acknowledges the support of the NSF via grants DMS-1246989 and DMS-1703597.